mattermost/mattermost-plugin-zoom/README.md

   * Select the **Regenerate** button next to the field **At Rest Token Encryption Key**.
 * If you are using Webhooks or Deauthorization, make sure you select the **Regenerate** button on **Webhook Secret** field.
 Then set the **Zoom Webhook Secret** from the features page in your Zoom app.
 * Select **Save**.
-* Enable the **Restrict Bot Posting** configuration to restrict bot posting meeting links to only DM/GM and private channels.
+* Enable the **Restrict User Posting** configuration to restrict user posting meeting links to only DM/GM and private channels.

 ## User guide